Rolling blackout

 A rolling blackout, also referred to as rota or rotational load shedding, rota disconnection, feeder rotation, or a rotating outage, is an intentionally engineered electrical power shutdown in which electricity delivery is stopped for non-overlapping periods of time over different parts of the distribution region.
 Rolling blackouts are a last-resort measure used by an electric utility company to avoid a total blackout of the power system.

 Rolling blackouts are a measure of demand response if the demand for electricity exceeds the power supply capability of the network.
 Rolling blackouts may be localised to a specific part of the electricity network, or they may be more widespread and affect entire countries and continents.
 Rolling blackouts generally result from two causes: insufficient generation capacity or inadequate transmission infrastructure to deliver power to where it is needed.

 Rolling blackouts are also used as a response strategy to cope with reduced output beyond reserve capacity from power stations taken offline unexpectedly.

 In developing countries

 Rolling blackouts are a common or even a normal daily event in many developing countries, where electricity generation capacity is underfunded or infrastructure is poorly managed.
 In well managed under-capacity systems blackouts are planned and schedules are published in advance to allow people to work around them.
 In poorly managed systems they happen without warning, typically whenever the transmission frequency falls below the 'safe' limit.

-These have wide-ranging impacts, and can effect the expectations of communities—for example—in Ghana dumsor describes the widespread expectations for intermittent unexpected power outages due to rolling blackouts.
+These have wide-ranging impacts, and can effect the expectations of communities.
+For example, in Ghana dumsor describes the widespread expectations for intermittent unexpected power outages due to rolling blackouts.

+Iran

+In 2021, Iran regularly conducted large blackouts nationwide.

+In July 2024, the government initiated 4-hour per day blackouts affecting homes and industries despite 40 C heat waves, and the severity of power shortages exceeded worst case scenario predictions.
+On 10 November 2024, the government began nationally implementing another round of the same type of blackout.

+Philippines

+Remote areas or off-grid areas are the most vulnerable to power supply issues.
+Areas placed with under yellow and red alerts are subject to rolling blackouts.